crooks-s/sql_library_manager-v1/README.md

 # SQL Library Manager
-TeamTreehouse Unit 8 Project
+## Introduction

-This web application presents a library database in which users may perform CRUD operations.
+Treehouse Unit 8 Project.
+This application presents a library database in which users may perform CRUD operations.
+This application was made with Express, SQL, and Pug.

-This is a Team Treehouse project demonstrating the following skills:
+## Tech Stack
+JavaScript.
+Express.js.
+Pug.
+SQLite3.
+Sequelize-cli.

+## Process/Learning (to be updated)
 1) Express
 2) SQLite3
 3) Pug